jockehertz/terminal-calculator/README.md

 ## Pipeline
 Coming features and versions:

-### 0.8.0
- - C-style variable support

 ### 0.9.0
- - Testing for variables
+ - Testing for variables (test variables, and adjust all other tests that use evaluate()...)
  - Constants!
 (Pi, euler's number, etc.)

 ### 1.0.0